keploy/community-blog/clrg094ok000908jtekc9fank.md

 **Cons:**

 1. Not a very active community in comparison to other testing tools which can pose a problem when you are working around integrating a lot of third-party applications.
-Moreover, it uses a domain specific language which would take time to set into if you are new to Scala.
+Moreover, it uses a domain-specific language which would take time to set into if you are new to Scala.

 2. The additional load on the testing machine may influence the accuracy of performance measurements and should be carefully managed to ensure reliable and meaningful test outcomes.